Sup2point0/integrity/guides/integrals/collections/everything-anything.md

   \qquad e^{-x} = \frac{1}{e^x}
 ```

-When multiplying terms with the same base, you can add the exponents:
+When multiplying terms with the same base, you can add the exponents.

 ```math
 \begin{align*}